 – 500 emails per day (or 100 if you use a POP or IMAP email client like Outlook or Apple Mail),

 The more your mailing list grows, the more these limits are going to become restrictive, whether you use the Gmail interface or a system like Mailjet.

-The risk of looking like a phisher
+Bulk email and the risk of looking like a phisher with Gmail

 That is exactly what happened to Loïc Le Meur.
 A phishing alert was attached to his email when it arrived in his subscribers’ inboxes.